Simulating plasma wave propagation on a superconducting quantum chip: Model

 where $a$ is the lattice spacing.
 At long wavelength, $\hbar\omega_k \simeq \pm \sqrt{\Egap^2+(\Ehop ka)^2}$ is the same dispersion relation as Eq.~\eqref{eq:plasma dispersion}, and is illustrated in Fig.~\ref{fig:model}(b).

 Thus, we can efficiently simulate the linear dynamics of plasma waves on quantum hardware using Trotterized evolution of $H$.
-By varying $\Egap_j$, e.g. making it uniform or having sharp jumps or having a spatial profile, we can achieve full-wave simulations of linear wave dynamics in uniform plasmas, ducted plasmas, or inhomogeneous plasmas.
-In this paper, we simulate all three scenarios.
+By varying $\Egap_j$, e.g. making it uniform, having sharp jumps, or having a spatial profile, we can achieve full-wave simulations of linear wave dynamics in uniform plasmas, ducted plasmas, or inhomogeneous plasmas.
+In this paper, we consider simulation of all three scenarios.